rails/rails/guides/source/configuring.md

 * `ActiveSupport::Deprecation.silence` takes a block in which all deprecation warnings are silenced.

 * `ActiveSupport::Deprecation.silenced` sets whether or not to display deprecation warnings.
+The default is `false`.

 ### Configuring Active Job